jonathansmart/BayesGrowth/README.md

 have direct biological meaning as the size-at-birth and maximum length, respectively.
-This package provides the tools to run an MCMC model with these two parameters treated as size-at-birth and maximum length using a rstan model with a No U-Turn Sampling (NUTS) algorigthm.
+This package provides the tools to run an MCMC model with these two parameters treated as size-at-birth and maximum length using a rstan model with a No U-Turn Sampling (NUTS) algorithm.
 This MCMC model is pre-specified and built into wrapper functions.

 The user can therefore run an MCMC growth model using knowledge of